LightGBM

-LightGBM, short for light gradient-boosting machine, is a free and open-source distributed gradient-boosting framework for machine learning, originally developed by Microsoft.
+LightGBM, short for Light Gradient-Boosting Machine, is a free and open-source distributed gradient-boosting framework for machine learning, originally developed by Microsoft.
 It is based on decision tree algorithms and used for ranking, classification and other machine learning tasks.
 The development focus is on performance and scalability.

 Overview

 The LightGBM framework supports different algorithms including GBT, GBDT, GBRT, GBM, MART and RF.
 LightGBM has many of XGBoost's advantages, including sparse optimization, parallel training, multiple loss functions, regularization, bagging, and early stopping.
 A major difference between the two lies in the construction of trees.
 LightGBM does not grow a tree level-wise — row by row — as most other implementations do.
 Instead it grows trees leaf-wise.
-It chooses the leaf it believes will yield the largest decrease in loss.
-Besides, LightGBM does not use the widely-used sorted-based decision tree learning algorithm, which searches the best split point on sorted feature values, as XGBoost or other implementations do.
+It will choose the leaf with max delta loss to grow.
+Besides, LightGBM does not use the widely used sorted-based decision tree learning algorithm, which searches the best split point on sorted feature values, as XGBoost or other implementations do.
 Instead, LightGBM implements a highly optimized histogram-based decision tree learning algorithm, which yields great advantages on both efficiency and memory consumption.
 The LightGBM algorithm utilizes two novel techniques called Gradient-Based One-Side Sampling (GOSS) and Exclusive Feature Bundling (EFB) which allow the algorithm to run faster while maintaining a high level of accuracy.

 LightGBM works on Linux, Windows, and macOS and supports C++, Python, R, and C#.
 The source code is licensed under MIT License and available on GitHub.

 Gradient-based one-side sampling

-Gradient-based one-side sampling (GOSS) is a method that leverages the fact that there is no native weight for data instance in GBDT.
-Since data instances with different gradients play different roles in the computation of information gain, the instances with larger gradients will contribute more to the information gain.
-So to retain the accuracy of the information, GOSS keeps the instances with large gradients and randomly drops the instances with small gradients.
+When using gradient descent, one thinks about the space of possible configurations of the model as a valley, in which the lowest part of the valley is the model which most closely fits the data.
+In this metaphor, one walks in different directions to learn how much lower the valley becomes.

+Typically, in gradient descent, one uses the whole set of data to calculate the valley's slopes.
+However, this commonly used method assumes that every data point is equally informative.

+By contrast, Gradient-Based One-Side Sampling (GOSS), a method first developed for gradient-boosted decision trees, does not rely on the assumption that all data are equally informative.
+Instead, it treats data points with smaller gradients (shallower slopes) as less informative by randomly dropping them.
+This is intended to filter out data which may have been influenced by noise, allowing the model to more accurately model the underlying relationships in the data.